chicago-joe/ML-Predicting-Equity-Prices-SentimentData/_docker/ML-IB-Trading-Docker/README.md

 ### Procedure

-- create an account on Interactive Broker website, to get an id and a password

-- git clone from this repository and cd into it

-- in docker-compose.yml, edit the TWSUSERID and TWSPASSWORD environment variables

 - docker-compose up -d

 Make sure all services are up and running.
 NOTE: pgweb is often down at first because postgres is still starting.
-Wait a few seconds, re-run docker-compose up -d and pgweb will come online.
+Wait a few seconds, re-run docker-compose up -d and phpweb will come online.

 NOTE: To rebuild the entire docker container:
 - docker-compose up --build --force-recreate --no-deps -d

-- create the table in the database

-docker-compose -f docker-compose.yml exec postgres psql --username=trading -d trading -f ../init/init.sql

 - now go to Flower UI:  http://127.0.0.1:5010

 You should see a few failed tasks (when we hadn't created yet the DB table), and the latest tasks must be successful.

-- now go to pgweb UI: http://127.0.0.1:8080
+- now go to phpweb UI: http://127.0.0.1:8080

 You should see some records in the forex_data_eurusd table.